 I submitted several short stories to the awards when I lived in England (as I mention in my Short Stories profile).
 The delivery deadline was the end of February to post a typed copy of the entry with a self-addressed envelope for return of the critique from the first-round of judging.
 January and February are cold and bleak in England and the daylight hours are short – perfect for writing.
 My routine was to flesh out a story outline by mid to late-January, type it up by mid-February, and edit and revise furiously before the deadline.

-I struggled with my first entries.
+I struggled with my early entries.
 5000-10,000 words is not that short a short story, which partly explains why I submitted the same story twice.
 However, I did rework the second entry, based on the critique of the first and what I had learnt from another twelve months of reading and writing (for instance, I introduced flashbacks).
 Both were semi-autobiographical pieces about a young man who sets out to find himself through travel but realises he carries a deeper quest within him.

 Inspired by a popular Phil Collins song, my third entry was more ambitious.
 I wrote four vignettes as backgrounds to news items and pulled them together with a fifth story which reflected upon the accounts and tried to make sense of the character’s actions in each.